Skip to main content Site Map

 Dr Mike Shepherd

-As Director of Child Health, Mike has been involved in a range of areas including clinical governance, staff development, service development, staff wellbeing, research and innovation, facilities improvement and financial sustainability.
+Mike has been involved in a range of areas including clinical governance, staff development, service development, staff wellbeing, research and innovation, facilities improvement and financial sustainability.

 Mike continues to work in the Children’s Emergency Department in Starship.